 It’s not a matter of if mold and mildew can make you sick.
 If left unchecked, it’s a matter of when!

-As I mentioned earlier, as both are fungi (a plant-like organism) they reproduce and spread by producing spores, which are tiny “seeds” carried by surfaces and air to other areas.
+As I mentioned earlier, as both are fungi (plant-like organisms) they reproduce and spread by producing spores, which are tiny “seeds” carried by surfaces and air to other areas.

 A closeup view of aspergillus species mold under a microscope.
 Mold spores are often too small to see with the naked eye and are a few microns (millionths of a meter) in size, making them microscopic and easy to breathe in.

 Unfortunately, because they’re so small and able to move about, it’s very easy to inhale them.

 When mold or mildew is present, it will continue to generate spores you can breathe in.
 This leads to a number of mild to serious health problems.

 Symptoms and health risks